Nagashree-1030/Nagashree-1030/README.md

 🎯 Consistency I show up the same way every day — structured, focused, and outcome-driven.
 That consistency is why a 26-day manual process now runs in minutes, and why it still works reliably today.

-🤝 Collaboration Whether it's syncing with executive leadership on strategy or pairing with engineers on RAG infrastructure, I bridge the gap between technical depth and business priorities.
+🤝 Collaboration Whether syncing with executive leadership on strategy or pairing with engineers on RAG infrastructure, I bridge the gap between technical depth and business priorities.

 </td> </tr> </table> <br/>
 🛠️ Tech Arsenal